RED FOX

 BREEDING

 In winter, foxes meet to mate.
-The vixen (female) typically gives birth to a litter of 2 to 12 pups.
-At birth, red foxes are actually brown or gray.
+The vixen (female) typically gives birth to a litter of 4-5 pups.
+At birth, Red foxes are actually brown or gray.
 A new red coat usually grows in by the end of the first month, but some red foxes are golden, reddish-brown, silver, or even black.
 Both parents care for their young through the summer before they are able to strike out on their own in the fall.

-Red foxes are hunted for sport, though not extensively, and are sometimes killed as destructive pests or frequent carriers of rabies.
+Red foxes are hunted for sport in many states, and are sometimes killed as destructive pests or frequent carriers of rabies.

 HEIGHT